 When staffing your business, you need to ensure you follow these regulations or you will face fines or delays.

-The Slovak Republic legally requires you create a strong employment contract that’s either fixed or indefinite.
-Ideally, you should draft a strong written contract in the employee’s local language with terms such as compensation, benefits, entitlement terms, termination requirements, and more.
-Employees must sign this contract before they begin working with your company.
+The Slovak Republic legally requires that you create a strong written employment contract that’s either fixed or indefinite.
+The contract must include duties, place of work, and compensation details.
+Ideally, you should draft a strong contract in the employee’s local language with additional terms like benefits, entitlement terms, termination requirements, and more.
+Employees must sign this contract and receive a copy before they begin working with your company.
 All salary amounts in the employment contract and offer letter should be in Euro.

 During and after you hire Slovak Republic employees, you need to follow the country’s employment compliance laws.
 For example, employees in Slovakia need to work 37 to 40 hours over five days a week.